zed-extensions/java/README.md

 ### Settings

-You can optionally configure the version of [JDTLS] (the language server) to download or the class path that [JDTLS] uses in your Zed settings.
+You can optionally configure the class path that [JDTLS] uses in your Zed settings.

 If [Lombok] support is enabled via [JDTLS] initialization option (`initialization_options.settings.java.jdt.ls.lombokSupport.enabled`), this